hdlugas/MZsearch/paper/paper.md

 In many GC-MS experiments, the resulting mass spectra often have m/z values reported as integers due to the use of nominal mass resolution instruments.
-In contrast, LC-MS frequently employs high-resolution mass spectrometers that provide m/z values with multiple decimal places.
-This necessitates several spectrum preprocessing steps unique to LC-MS data analysis, namely centroiding (i.e., merging peaks that are 'close' with respect to their m/z values) and matching (i.e., aligning the m/z values so that the query spectrum and reference spectrum have the same length).
+In contrast, LC-MS/MS frequently employs high-resolution mass spectrometers that provide m/z values with multiple decimal places.
+This necessitates several spectrum preprocessing steps unique to LC-MS/MS data analysis, namely centroiding (i.e., merging peaks that are 'close' with respect to their m/z values) and matching (i.e., aligning the m/z values so that the query spectrum and reference spectrum have the same length).
-In addition to these canonical spectrum preprocessing transformations for LC-MS data, weight factor transformations and low-entropy transformations have been proposed to improve the performance of compound identification for both GC-MS and LC-MS data [@Kim2012;
+In addition to these canonical spectrum preprocessing transformations for LC-MS/MS data, weight factor transformations and low-entropy transformations have been proposed to improve the performance of compound identification for both GC-MS and LC-MS/MS data [@Kim2012;
 @Li2021; @Dlugas2024_preprint].
-The Shannon Entropy Similarity Measure has been shown to outperform the Cosine Similarity Measure with respect to LC-MS data [@Li2021].
-A generalization of the Shannon Entropy Similarity Measure, the Tsallis Entropy Similarity Measure, slightly outperforms the Shannon Entropy Similarity Measure in both GC-MS and LC-MS data [@Dlugas2024_preprint].
+The Shannon Entropy Similarity Measure has been shown to outperform the Cosine Similarity Measure with respect to LC-MS/MS data [@Li2021].
+A generalization of the Shannon Entropy Similarity Measure, the Tsallis Entropy Similarity Measure, slightly outperforms the Shannon Entropy Similarity Measure in both GC-MS and LC-MS/MS data [@Dlugas2024_preprint].
 This recent study has further demonstrated that the order of preprocessing transformations is also critical to achieving higher accuracy in compound identification.
 However, to our knowledge, there is no tool that includes the